Introduction

 If the update stays too light, it looks like residue.
 The reader gets fragments, but not a clear state of the work.
 If it becomes too heavy, the writer spends more time staging and polishing the update than the update is worth.

+A lot of work communication needs more than notes but less than a formal document.
+Yet teams often force it into one extreme or the other.
 That is why weekly updates can feel oddly inefficient.
 The content itself is not huge, but the format mismatch creates drag.

 The better solution is not always more detail.
-Often it is a better boundary.

 Keep the update readable enough to send every week